redhat-partner-solutions/crucible/README.md

 For simplicity, we suggest that passwordless sudo is set up on all machines.
 If this is not desirable or possible in your environment, then there are two options:

 1. Use the same sudo password for all hosts, and use the `-K` flag on `ansible-playbook`.
    This will cause Ansible to [prompt for the sudo password](https://docs.ansible.com/ansible/2.9/user_guide/become.html#become-command-line-options).
    The password provided is then used for *all* hosts.
-1. Set the `ansible_become_password` variable for each host that needs a [sudo password](https://docs.ansible.com/ansible/2.9/user_guide/become.html#become-connection-variables).
+2. Set the `ansible_become_password` variable for each host that needs a [sudo password](https://docs.ansible.com/ansible/2.9/user_guide/become.html#become-connection-variables).
    The passwords can be securely stored in an encrypted Ansible vault.

 ## Prerequisite Services

 Crucible can automatically set up the services required to deploy and run a cluster.
 Some are required for the Assisted Installer tool to run, and some are needed for the resulting cluster.

-- NTP - The NTP service helps to ensure clocks are synchronized across the resulting cluster, which is a requirement for the cluster to function.
+- `NTP` — The NTP service helps to ensure clocks are synchronized across the resulting cluster, which is a requirement for the cluster to function.
-- Container Registry Local Mirror - Provides a local container registry within the target environment.
+- `Container Registry Local Mirror` — Provides a local container registry within the target environment.
   The Crucible playbooks automatically populates the registry with required images for cluster installation.
   The registry will continue to be used by the resulting cluster.
-- HTTP Store - Used to serve the Assisted Installer discovery ISO and allow it to be used as Virtual Media for nodes to boot from.
+- `HTTP Store` — Used to serve the Assisted Installer discovery ISO and allow it to be used as Virtual Media for nodes to boot from.
-- DNS - Optionally set up DNS records for the required cluster endpoints, and nodes.
+- `DNS` — Optionally set up DNS records for the required cluster endpoints, and nodes.
   If not automatically set up then the existing configuration will be validated.
-- Assisted Installer - A pod running the Assisted Installer service, database store and UI.
+- `Assisted Installer` — A pod running the Assisted Installer service, database store and UI.
   It will be configured for the target environment and is used by the cluster deployment playbook to coordinate the cluster deployment.
-- TFTP Host - A server that stores all the file mounted from the discovery image (required only for PXE deployments).
+- `TFTP Host` — A server that stores all the file mounted from the discovery image (required only for PXE deployments).

 While setup of each of these can be disabled if you wish to manually configure them, but it's highly recommended to use the automatic setup of all prerequisites.

 ## Outputs

 Note that the exact changes made depend on which playbooks or roles are run, and the specific configuration.

 ### Cluster

 The obvious output from these playbooks is a clean OpenShift Container Platform cluster with minimal extra configuration.
 Each node that has been added to the resulting cluster will have:

 - Red Hat Enterprise Linux CoreOS installed and configured
 - The configured SSH public key as an authorized key for `root` to allow debugging

 ### Prerequisite Services

 Various setup is done on the prerequisite services.
 These are informational and are not needed unless you encounter issues with deployment.
 The following are defaults for a full setup:

-- Registry Host
+- Registry Host:
   - `opt/registry` contains the files for the registry, including the certificates.
   - `tmp/wip` is used during the playbook execution as a temporary file store.

-- DNS Host
+- DNS Host:
   - Using dnsmasq: `/etc/dnsmasq.d/dnsmasq.<clustername>.conf`
   - using Network Manager: `/etc/NetworkManager/dnsmasq.d/dnsmasq.<clustername>.conf` and `/etc/NetworkManager/conf.d/dnsmasq.conf`

-- Assisted Installer
+- Assisted Installer:
   - A running pod containing the Assisted Installer service.
   - `/opt/assisted-installer` contains all the files used by the Assisted Installer container

-- HTTP Store
+- HTTP Store:
   - A running pod containing the `httpd` service
   - The discovery image from Assisted Installer will be placed in and served from `/opt/http_store/data`

-- TFTP Host
+- TFTP Host:
   - The discovery image will be mounted to this server and do the PXE boot with TFTP

 ### Bastion